-Probation Nursing Courses:
+Probation Nursing Courses (School 57 courses):

 Students receiving a C or below in one or more nursing courses or who withdraw from one or more nursing courses, will be identified as "at-risk" and placed on academic probation.
-Students must meet with the Nursing Student Success Coach to receive a learning contract and will be required to fulfill specific requirements of the learning contract while on probation in order to promote student success.
-Students must meet once/semester with their advisor and may not take more than 12 credits in one semester.
+Students must meet with the Nursing Student Success Coach to receive a learning contract and will be required to fulfill the specific requirements of the learning contract while on probation to promote student success.
+Students must meet with their academic advisor and may not take more than 12 credits in one semester.
 Note: Students earning less than a C+ in two nursing courses will be dismissed from the nursing program.